What Worked For Obamacare And What Didn't? Lessons From 5 States

 Some consumers may be "gaming" the system

 Three of the states — Florida, North Carolina and Texas — reported that generous special enrollment rules allowed many consumers to delay enrollment into a plan until they needed health care.
 And in Michigan and North Carolina, researchers found that some people signed up for a policy, used it, then dumped it when they had received the care they needed.
-That ended up leaving insurers stuck with expense and fewer premiums than they'd anticipated.
+That ended up leaving insurers stuck with expenses and fewer premiums than they'd anticipated.

 "The challenge is some of the rules that were set up around the ACA made it easy to game the system, frankly," says Lanhee Chen, a research fellow at the Hoover Institution who was not involved in the study.

-Along with tightening the rules around special enrollment periods, Chen says he'd like to see a return to high-risk pools for the sickest Americans, the idea being that removing the most costly consumers from the general risk pool will allow carriers to lower premiums for everyone else.
+Along with tightening the rules around special enrollment periods, Chen says he would like to see a return to high-risk pools for the sickest Americans, the idea being that removing the most costly consumers from the general risk pool will allow carriers to lower premiums for everyone else.
 But high-risk pools, which a majority of states operated before the ACA, are hugely expensive, Rivlin says.

 Another solution, she says, might be found by making sure a strong reinsurance mechanism provides payments to insurers that take on more costly customers.